Pillar 3 and BIPRU Remuneration Code Disclosures

 Individuals are responsible for identifying the risks surrounding their work, implementing controls over those risks and reporting areas of concern to their line manager.

-The Compliance Oversight will provide the board with a summary report on all significant risk issues at the quarterly board meeting if any issue occurs.
+The Compliance Oversight will provide the board with a quarterly / half-yearly summary report on all significant risk issues.

 - Other risks